risk-first/website/menagerie/Complexity-Risk.md

 On the downside, perhaps our messages have farther to go now:  in the original **i** could send a message straight to **j**, but now we have to go all the way via **c**.
 But this is the basis of [Modularization](https://en.wikipedia.org/wiki/Modular_programming) and [Hierarchy](https://en.wikipedia.org/wiki/Hierarchy).

-As a tool to battle complexity, we don't just see this in software, but everywhere in our lives and in nature too:
+As a tool to battle complexity, we don't just see this in software, but everywhere in our lives.
+Society, business, nature and even our bodies:

  - **Organelles** - such as [Mitochondria](https://en.wikipedia.org/wiki/Mitochondrion).
  - **Cells** - such as blood cells, nerve cells, skin cells in the [Human Body](https://en.wikipedia.org/wiki/List_of_distinct_cell_types_in_the_adult_human_body).
  - **Organs** - like hearts livers, brains etc.
  - **Organisms** - like you and me.

 The great complexity-reducing mechanism of modularization is that _you only have to consider your local environment_.
 Elements of the program that are "far away" in the hierarchy can be relied on not to affect you.
-Again, this is not the case in the first graph.
 This is somewhat akin to the **Principal Of Locality**:

 > "Spatial locality refers to the use of data elements within relatively close storage locations." - [Locality Of Reference, _Wikipedia](https://en.wikipedia.org/wiki/Locality_of_reference)

 ## Cyclomatic Complexity

-It would be nice to be able to measure, somehow, the complexity of our graphs in order to say how much simpler our second graph is.

-In Computer Science, we can measure this property as [Cyclomatic Complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).
+A variation on this graph connectivity metric is our third measure of complexity, [Cyclomatic Complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).
 This is:

 ```
 Cyclomatic Complexity = edges − vertices + 2P,